Leadership: Leadership is innate

-According to some, leadership is determined by distinctive dispositional characteristics present at birth (e.g., extraversion; intelligence; ingenuity).
-However, according to Forsyth (2009) there is evidence to show that leadership also develops through hard work and careful observation.
+According to some, leadership is determined by distinctive dispositional characteristics present at birth (e.g., extraversion, intelligence, or ingenuity).
+However, evidence shows that leadership also develops through hard work and careful observation.
 Thus, effective leadership can result from nature (i.e., innate talents) as well as nurture (i.e., acquired skills).

 Leadership is possessing power over others

-Although leadership is certainly a form of power, it is not demarcated by power over people – rather, it is a power with people that exists as a reciprocal relationship between a leader and his/her followers (Forsyth, 2009).
+Although leadership is certainly a form of power, it is not demarcated by power over people.
+Rather, it is a power with people that exists as a reciprocal relationship between a leader and his/her followers.
 Despite popular belief, the use of manipulation, coercion, and domination to influence others is not a requirement for leadership.
-In actuality, individuals who seek group consent and strive to act in the best interests of others can also become effective leaders (e.g., class president; court judge).
+People who seek group consent and strive to act in the best interests of others can also become effective leaders.

 Leaders are positively influential

 The validity of the assertion that groups flourish when guided by effective leaders can be illustrated using several examples.
-For instance, according to Baumeister et al. (1988), the bystander effect (failure to respond or offer assistance) that tends to develop within groups faced with an emergency is significantly reduced in groups guided by a leader.
-Moreover, it has been documented that group performance, creativity, and efficiency all tend to climb in businesses with designated managers or CEOs.
-However, the difference leaders make is not always positive in nature.
-Leaders sometimes focus on fulfilling their own agendas at the expense of others, including his/her own followers (e.g., Pol Pot; Josef Stalin).
+For instance, the bystander effect (failure to respond or offer assistance) that tends to develop within groups faced with an emergency is significantly reduced in groups guided by a leader.
+Moreover, group performance, creativity, and efficiency all tend to climb in businesses with designated managers or CEOs.

+The difference leaders make is not always positive in nature.
+Leaders sometimes focus on fulfilling their own agendas at the expense of others, including their own followers.
 Leaders who focus on personal gain by employing stringent and manipulative leadership styles often make a difference, but usually do so through negative means.

 Leaders entirely control group outcomes

 In Western cultures it is generally assumed that group leaders make all the difference when it comes to group influence and overall goal-attainment.
+This view relates to reverence for leadership per se or for "heroic charismatic leadership" – a "cult of leadership" in the abstract (as distinct from the cult of a given leader/leadership-group or from some individual-oriented cult of personality).

-Although common, this romanticized view of leadership (i.e., the tendency to overestimate the degree of control leaders have over their groups and their groups' outcomes) ignores the existence of many other factors that influence group dynamics.
-For example, group cohesion, communication patterns among members, individual personality traits, group context, the nature or orientation of the work, as well as behavioral norms and established standards influence group functionality in varying capacities.
+This romanticized view of leadership – the tendency to overestimate the degree of control leaders have over their groups and their groups' outcomes – ignores the existence of many other factors that influence group dynamics.
+For example, group cohesion, communication patterns, individual personality traits, group context, the nature or orientation of the work, as well as behavioral norms and established standards influence group functionality.
 For this reason, it is unwarranted to assume that all leaders are in complete control of their groups' achievements.

 All groups have a designated leader

-Despite preconceived notions, not all groups need have a designated leader.
-Groups that are primarily composed of women, are limited in size, are free from stressful decision-making, or only exist for a short period of time (e.g., student work groups; pub quiz/trivia teams) often undergo a diffusion of responsibility, where leadership tasks and roles are shared amongst members (Schmid Mast, 2002; Berdahl & Anderson, 2007; Guastello, 2007).
+Not all groups need have a designated leader.
+Groups that are primarily composed of women, are limited in size, are free from stressful decision-making, or only exist for a short period of time (e.g., student work groups; pub quiz/trivia teams) often undergo a diffusion of responsibility, in which leadership tasks and roles are shared amongst members.